Template iterations of quadratic maps and hybrid Mandelbrot sets: The quadratic family and template iterations

-The existence and the value of the escape radius will be used in this study to determine numerically which orbits are unbounded, allowing elimination from the Mandelbrot set of the parameters for which the critical point iterates out of the escape radius.
-While Comerford's result permits custom computation of $R_e$ for a general sequence of bounded polynomials, when iterating two quadratic maps according to a template, the escape rate is more reminiscent of single map iterations, so that $R_e=2$ still acts as escape radius under some relatively broad assumptions.
-As a result tailored for template iterations, we have the following lemma:
+The existence and the value of the escape radius will be used in this study to determine numerically which orbits are unbounded, allowing elimination from the Mandelbrot set of the parameters for which the critical point iterates outside the escape radius.
+While Comerford's result permits custom computation of a tighter $R_e$ for a general sequence of bounded polynomials, when iterating two quadratic maps according to a template, it it possible to use a more convenient escape rate, reminiscent of single map iterations.
+Below, we show that the single map escape radius $R_e=2$ still acts as an escape radius for template iterations, under some relatively broad assumptions for the maps.
+We have the following: